-Here you'll find information about the seats in your Pontiac and how to use your safety belts properly.
-You can also learn about some things you should not do with safety belts.
+Here you'll find information about the seats in your Chevrolet and how to use your safety belts properly.
+You can also learn about some things you should not do with air bags and safety belts.

 Seats and Seat Controls